TROUBLESHOOTING

 Solution: Ensure that furniture, curtains, or other objects are not blocking the vents and impeding airflow.

-Remote Controlled Air Conditioner
+Remote Controlled Air Conditioner Device

 Compressor Issues: A malfunctioning compressor can prevent the AC from cooling effectively.